univec-ai/postvec/web/docs/install/uninstall.md

 sudo postvec doctor --database app --deep
 ```

-`uninstall` removes the name from the running launcher through a restart.
-If
+`uninstall` takes the name out of the running launcher through a restart.
-`dropdb` runs before uninstallation, rerun `uninstall` or edit
+If `dropdb` ran first, rerun `uninstall` or edit `postvec.database` **and
-`postvec.database` **and restart**.
-Reload is not enough: the list is
+restart**.
+Reload is not enough: the list is POSTMASTER.
+Until the name is
-POSTMASTER.
-Until the name is removed, the worker fails and respawns
-approximately every 15 seconds.
+removed, the worker fails and respawns approximately every 15 seconds.

 ## SQL-only teardown